Retatrutide Side Effects: Complete Guide (What to Expect & How to Manage)

 Relative Contraindications (Use with Caution)

-• Dehydration from GI effects can worsen kidney function
+2. Renal Impairment — dehydration from GI effects can worsen kidney function; extra hydration critical

 Comparison: Retatrutide vs Wegovy vs Mounjaro Side Effects